thisLexic/crypto-class-ctf/sussycurve/write_up.md

 Sussy Curve

 ## Description
-There is an encrypted file: flag.pdf.enc.
-I had to decrypt it by identifying the key in the following code:
+TLDR - There is an encrypted file: flag.pdf.enc.
+Decrypt it using the key (finding it requires solving the problem below).
 ```python
 p = 3548190181
 E = EllipticCurve(GF(p), [0, 0])